NiagaChain/wallet-faq/src/faq/en/about/how-unstoppable-is-different-from-other-non-custodial-wallets.md

 - Natively built for iOS/Android.
 - Audited by external parties.

-When using a non-custodial wallet like Unstoppable, the control over funds and access to them doesn't depend on any intermediary.
+When using a non-custodial wallet like Coinclass, the control over funds and access to them doesn't depend on any intermediary.
 The user has unconditional control over their funds.

 Most wallets provided by cryptocurrency exchanges, including Binance, Coinbase, Gemini, Kraken, Poloniex, Bittrex are of a custodial type.
 These are not real cryptocurrency wallets and do not provide any level of independence, privacy or control over the funds.